AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getReducedStoichiometryMatrix()
    :module: RoadRunner

-   get the reduced stochiometry matrix.
+   Get the reduced stochiometry matrix.
 If conservation conversion is enabled, this is the matrix that coresponds to the independent species.

    A synonym for getNrMatrix().